|An imaginary frontispiece, with the artist in furs.|

 But should critics honor its crystalline walls?
 Somehow I don't think so.
 It would be strange, for instance, to never mention that El Greco was Catholic - and thus, to my mind, it's also equally strange to not wonder whether or not he might have been gay.
 We'd look down at a Jewish performer who concealed his or her religion, and we'd never tolerate a black performer who worked in whiteface.
 Why is the glass closet so different?
 I suppose because many people still live with the burden of internalized homophobia.
 But Edward Gorey has long passed on, and even if you wanted to honor the wishes of a closeted performer by never discussing his or her true identity, surely that wish becomes a bit absurd once they're dead.

 But this only begs a larger question - why do we keep Victorian nonsense in its own kind of closet?
 For it, too, was populated by sexual outsiders.
-Lewis Carroll was obsessed with little girls, and J. M. Barrie was obsessed with boys, but that doesn't really change the artistic status of the sublime Alice's Adventures in Wonderland or Peter Pan.
+Lewis Carroll was obsessed with girls, and J. M. Barrie was obsessed with boys, but that doesn't really change the artistic status of the sublime Alice's Adventures in Wonderland or Peter Pan.
 Indeed, it's hard not to miss a certain parallel between the Victorians and Gorey's supposed sexlessness: it's pretty clear that Carroll and Barrie never acted on whatever impulses or drives they may have harbored - and neither, it seems, did Gorey.
 He's their gay soul-mate, who poignantly enough never acted on his true nature.
-Actually, perhaps Gorey's celibacy is more poignant than theirs (if less heroic); for they refrained from actual crimes, while Gorey . . .
+Actually, perhaps Gorey's celibacy, his sexual stasis, is more poignant than theirs (if less heroic); for they refrained from actual crimes, while Gorey . . .

 What perhaps made his name - and fortune - is that Gorey renders the end of childhood with an owlish bemusement that provides a reliable comic distance from the deadly events in question (comedy depends on some sort of distance, and "distance" is essentially what Gorey is all about).
 In The Gashlycrumb Tinies (at right, perhaps his signature work), Neville may be lucky enough to die of ennui, but the rest of the "tinies" meet more, well, ghastly fates, in alphabetical order: Kate is struck with an axe, for instance, while Xerxes is devoured by mice.
 But Gorey's pristine imagery is always frozen just before or after these horrors, and that po-faced gap renders the unseen atrocity absurd (as it has in the violent comedy of so many popular cartoons and movies).

 Still, I think for Gorey the death of children meant something quite different, just as I think it's wrong to try to emasculate his gayness, or deny his alienation from it.
 Both aspects of his personality enrich his art - which of course makes it less marketable but more moving.
 It's harder to "laugh and laugh" at some of his lesser-known but more personal works, for instance, like the drawing below (which is not in the Athenæum show).
 There's still a certain black comedy at work here, but the image isn't camp, because there's also a greater sense of personal horror.
-Oddly, it's difficult to chuckle knowingly at this helpless creature (with human eyes) gasping for air on its comfortable sofa, just as it's hard not to laugh at the grim ends of Kate and Neville.
+It's difficult to chuckle knowingly at this strange creature (with human eyes) gasping helplessly for air, and unable to escape its comfortable sofa, just as it's hard not to laugh at the grim ends of Kate and Neville.
 The Athenæum is supposed to be a place of scholarship - or so I thought.
 Yet it's happy to present only one side of this artist's emotional coin: an Edward Gorey largely reduced to the genesis of his calendars and bestsellers.
 This, of course, nicely transforms the atmospheric corridors of the Athenæum into a kind of Addams-Family artistic theme park.
 But I think real scholarship would have unearthed a portrait of the artist a bit more like the image below.

 |Not so funny: an Edward Gorey self-portrait?|